phocks/phocks.github.io/_posts/2018-07-15-easy-as-sonic-pi.md

 published: true
 title: Easy as Sonic Pi
 ---
 I was wowed by this tool called [Sonic Pi](https://sonic-pi.net/) a little while ago.
 It's [open source](https://github.com/samaaron/sonic-pi).
 It lets you write music in what looks like [Ruby](https://www.ruby-lang.org/en/) code.
-But I haven't had a chance to properly play around with it or learn how to actually make any proper music with it.
+But I haven't had a chance to properly play around with it or learn how to actually make any proper music with it... until now!

-Today that changes.
 I just went through a few of [the tutorials](https://sonic-pi.net/tutorial.html) and everything seems to make sense.

 Anyway it's pretty easy to get started: just [download the app](https://sonic-pi.net/) and run it.
 Then paste the following code into the editor and hit Run.